caseif/Argus/README.md

 ## Features

-Argus features a modular architecture which allows features to be enabled as needed.
+Argus features a modular architecture which allows subsystems to be enabled/disabled as needed.
 See the [module system wiki page](https://github.com/caseif/Argus/wiki/Module-System) for more information on how this architecture works.

+Also see the [engine subsystems wiki page](https://github.com/caseif/Argus/wiki/Engine-Subsystems) for an overview of the engine's architecture in its current iteration.

 ## Philosophy